ankane/blind_index/README.md

 User.find { |u| u.email =~ /value/i }
 ```

-For fuzzy searching, use a gem like [FuzzyMatch](https://github.com/seamusabshere/fuzzy_match):
+For full-text or fuzzy searching, use a gem like [FuzzyMatch](https://github.com/seamusabshere/fuzzy_match):

 ```ruby
 FuzzyMatch.new(User.all, read: :email).find("value")